 Public Resources Code Section 42703(a)(3) requires that "on and after January 1, 2013, the Department of Transportation shall use, on an annual average, not less than 11.58 pounds of CRM per metric ton of the total amount of asphalt paving materials used," which is a calculated target percentage of 35 percent.
-Of the 4.2 million metric tons of paving asphalt Caltrans used in calendar year 2015, 1.7 million metric tons contained crumb rubber, an average of 41.3 percent.
-Caltrans also used an average of 60.8 million pounds of CRM in rubberized asphalt concrete, equating to 14.56 pounds of CRM per metric ton.
+Of the 4.3 million metric tons of paving asphalt Caltrans used in calendar year 2016, 1.7 million metric tons contained crumb rubber, an average of 39.8 percent.
+Caltrans also used an average of 60.9 million pounds of CRM in rubberized asphalt concrete, equating to 14.0 pounds of CRM per metric ton.
 (See Table 1 and Chart on page 4.)

-In calendar year 2015, Caltrans used rubberized asphalt concrete exclusively to comply with the requirements of Public Resources Code Section 42703(b)(3), which mandates that "on and after January 1, 2015, the Department of Transportation may use any material meeting the definition of asphalt containing crumb rubber, with respect to product type or specification, to comply with the requirements of subdivision (a) [of Section 42703]."
+Caltrans counted the use of only rubberized asphalt concrete to comply with the requirements of Public Resources Code Section 42703(b)(3), which mandates that "on and after January 1, 2015, the Department of Transportation may use any material meeting the definition of asphalt containing crumb rubber, with respect to product type or specification, to comply with the requirements of subdivision (a) [of Section 42703]."

 Caltrans is still in the process of collecting data from three annual pavement condition surveys of asphalt concrete and rubberized asphalt concrete to calculate and determine the lifespan and duration of asphalt concrete, as required by Public Resources Code Section 42073(c)(1)(A).
-The results of these surveys will be analyzed and reported in the 2017 Crumb Rubber Report.
+The third annual pavement condition survey will be collected in 2018.
+The results of these surveys will be analyzed and reported in the 2018 Crumb Rubber Report.

 In order to perform the analysis required by Public Resources Code Section 42703(c)(1)(C), the material lifespan and maintenance costs for both asphalt containing crumb rubber and conventional asphalt were assumed equal.
 The initial cost per metric ton of asphalt containing crumb rubber varies depending on the project category.
-For all project categories, the initial cost of asphalt containing crumb rubber was more than the cost of conventional asphalt - for Pavement Preservation (Maintenance) projects, it was about 2.8 percent more; for Rehabilitation projects, it was about 23.8 percent more; for CAPM projects, it was about 33.1 percent more; and for New Capacity/Safety/Temporary Detours projects, it was 18.2 percent more.
-(See Table 3 on page 8.)
+For all project categories, the initial cost of asphalt containing crumb rubber was more than the cost of conventional asphalt - for Pavement Preservation (Maintenance) projects, it was about 8.5 percent more; for Rehabilitation projects, it was about 24.5 percent more; for CAPM projects, it was about 18.2 percent more; and for New Capacity/Safety/Temporary Detours projects, it was 23.2 percent more.
+(See Table 3 on page 9.)